merondun/misc_research/caracals/README.md

 # Caracal Movement Analysis

 This project analyzes the movement patterns of caracal denning behavior based on location data.
-Here's a brief overview of our analysis pipeline:
+Here's a brief overview of the pipeline:

 ## 1. Identifying Clusters with DBSCAN

-We use the DBSCAN clustering algorithm to identify putative den locations.
+Use DBSCAN clustering algorithm to identify putative den locations.
 The parameters for DBSCAN are:

 - **Reachability of points (eps):** This is specified in kilometers.
 We've tested different values until each caracal was associated with a single cluster.
 - **Minimum Points (MinPts):** The minimum number of points required to form a dense region.